-Charles Howard Candler Professor of Behavioral Sciences and Health Education
+Charles Howard Candler Professor of Behavioral, Social, and Health Education Sciences

-Renowned administrator, teacher, and researcher, Claire E. Sterk became Emory’s 20th president on September 1, 2016.
+Renowned administrator, teacher, and researcher, Claire E. Sterk, became Emory’s 20th president on September 1, 2016 and served through 2020.
 Previously, she served as the sixth provost and executive vice president for academic affairs at Emory.
 She had been a senior member of the Office of the Provost since 2005.
 With a long history of service to the University, she joined the faculty of Emory’s Rollins School of Public Health in 1995, going on to serve there as Charles Howard Candler Professor of Public Health, chair of the Department of Behavioral Sciences and Health Education, and associate dean for research.
 She also holds joint appointments in anthropology; sociology; and women’s, gender, and sexuality studies.

 During her tenure as Emory’s chief academic officer, Sterk was the primary liaison between the administration and deans and faculty on academic matters, overseeing academic policies and activities.
 She has focused on faculty development throughout her career and, in 2008, founded the Center for Faculty Development and Excellence to assist faculty at each phase of their careers.
 In addition to coordinating the President’s Advisory Committee, she had responsibility for tenure and promotion processes and faculty recruitment and retention.
 Her office also oversaw the Academic Leadership Program, the University Research Committee, the Conference Subvention Fund, the Emeritus College, and the Life of the Mind and the Luminaries speakers series, among others.